Greg Mortimer Review and Specifications

 Review of Greg Mortimer

 Greg Mortimer is the first in a series of ten "Ulstein CX103" design (Infinity-class) expedition vessels, with sisterships Ocean Victory (2020-Sept), Ocean Explorer (2021-Feb), Ocean Odyssey (2022-March), Ocean Discoverer (2022-Sept), Ocean Albatros (2022-Oct) plus 4 more (TBN) units.
-The patented ULSTEIN X-BOW design is one of the unusual for expedition ships features, The vessel also utilizes the latest technologies in naval engineering.
+The patented ULSTEIN X-BOW design is one of the unusual for expedition ship features.
+The vessel also utilizes the latest technologies in naval engineering.
 The ship is technically managed by Cruise Management International (Miami-based passenger vessel/fleet management company).
 CMI Leisure Miami handles hotel operations.

 Aurora Expeditions cooperated with the US-based shipowner SunStone Ships Inc to construct a custom-designed vessel for expedition-type voyages in the polar regions, providing industry's best adventure travel vacation experiences and modern amenities.